rftheisen/storagechecker/README.md

-# StorageChecker
+# StorageChecker: Automated Storage Usage Scanner
 This powershell script quickly finds which directories are taking up the most space on a Windows system.

-StorageChecker: Automated Storage Usage Scanner

 ## Overview